ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 Install **Terraform** via [installer](https://www.terraform.io/intro/getting-started/install.html) or use [Homebrew](https://brew.sh/) on macOS by running the command: `brew install terraform`

-On Windows, follow the below steps to complete terraform setup.
+On **Windows**, follow the below steps to complete terraform setup.
 1. Copy files from the downloaded zip to `C:\terraform`
-2. Open the command prompt as an administrator and set the Path to use terraform binaries
+2. Open the command prompt as an administrator and set the PATH to use terraform binaries.
      ```
       set PATH=%PATH%;C:\terraform
      ```